-Kathleen Lynne Lane is Roy A. Roberts Distinguished Professor in the Department of Special Education and Associate Vice Chancellor for Research at the University of Kansas, USA.
+Kathleen Lynne Lane is the Roy A. Roberts Distinguished Professor in the Department of Special Education and Associate Vice Chancellor for Research at the University of Kansas, USA.

-Terese C. Aceves is Chair of Department of Specialized Programs in Professional Psychology in the School of Education at Loyola Marymount University, USA.
+Terese C. Aceves is Chair of the Department of Specialized Programs in Professional Psychology in the School of Education at Loyola Marymount University, USA.